-Students who have withdrawn from the School, and who wish to be readmitted should contact the Director of Education to update their applications.
+Students who have withdrawn from the School, and who wish to be readmitted should contact the Academic Director for the student's program of choice to update their applications.
 Prior tuition balances and student loan status must be clear before re-admission application forms will be processed.
 Students granted re-admission may have course load restrictions, specific grade and attendance requirements, and/or required advising sessions in order to remain enrolled.
-Students applying for re-entry agree that they may fall under any new changes that have been implemented since they last attended the School.
+Students applying for reentry agree that they may fall under any new changes that have been implemented since they last attended the School.
 This includes, but is not limited to, tuition increases, student services formerly offered, and curriculum changes.